MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/asoperator.md

 ---
 title: as operator - Azure Data Explorer
-description: Learnn how to use the as operator to bind a name to the operator's input tabular expression. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the as operator to bind a name to the operator's input tabular expression. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022